hjasaiwal114/blade/rfcs/2021-01-05-typography-scaling.md

 ![Fluid Typography](./images/typography/typography-css-responsive-type-scale.png)

-This type of scale is a bit complex and very dynamic, as per our use case we don't need that much of flexibility in typography across devices.
+This type of scale is a bit complex and very dynamic, as per our use case we don't need that much flexibility in typography across devices.

 > [Read here](https://blog.logrocket.com/the-elements-of-responsive-typography/) for more info on fluid typography.